Arianini/CSOPESY/README.md

 1. Via cmd, ednter the command: gcc main.c model.c view.c controller.c -o <name of exe> -std=c99

 2. Open the created executable file

+3. Make sure to modify config.txt as needed before running the emulator

 Note: Refer to V18 folder for the final code for MC01 and MASTER folder for MCO2